Zinabuf/GCIM/README.md

 The genetic causality inference model(GCIM) is a statistical method for detecting the direction of causation in GxE interaction studies.

 -
- Author list: Zinabu Fentaw, S.Hong Lee
+ Author list: Zinabu Fentaw, Dovini Jayasinghe, S.Hong Lee -
--